Small Business Health Care Tax Credit- It Could Be YOURS

-Beginning in January 2014, this tax credit increases to 50 percent (35 percent for non-profits) and will be available to small businesses who meet the criteria listed above and who purchase coverage through the new SHOP Marketplaces (also known as Exchanges).
+Beginning in January 2014, this tax credit increases to 50 percent (35 percent for non-profits) and will be available to small businesses that meet the criteria listed above and purchase coverage through the new SHOP Marketplaces (also known as Exchanges).
 This enhanced credit can be claimed for any two consecutive taxable years beginning in 2014 (or beginning in a later year) through the SHOP.

-To determine whether your small business or tax exempt organization qualifies for the credit, the Internal Revenue Service (IRS) offers a helpful step-by-step guide or visit http://www.taxpayeradvocate.irs.gov/ and search for the Small Business Health Care Tax Credit.
+To determine whether your small business or tax exempt organization qualifies for the credit, the Internal Revenue Service (IRS) offers a helpful step-by-step guide, or visit http://www.taxpayeradvocate.irs.gov/ and search for the Small Business Health Care Tax Credit.
 If you have additional questions about the tax credit, or need assistance completing the necessary forms, call the IRS Business Help Line at 1-800-829-4933.

 Once you’ve determined that you qualify for the credit, your tax professional can help guide you through the necessary steps to claim the credit which include:

 - Consulting your tax professional.
-Even if you are a small business employer who did not owe tax during the year, you may be able to carry the credit back or forward to other tax years.
+Even if you are a small business employer who did not owe taxes during the year, you may be able to carry the credit back or forward to other tax years.
 Also, if you are a tax-exempt employer, you may be eligible for a refundable credit.
-Note this is a federal tax credit.
+Note that this is a federal tax credit.
 You may also be eligible for additional health care tax credits from your state.